jpascher/T0-Time-Mass-Duality/README.md

 ---

-*The T0-Time-Mass-Duality Model represents the first truly parameter-free theory of fundamental physics with **hardware-validated deterministic quantum mechanics** on IBM Quantum computers.
-This revolutionary framework offers production-ready tools proving that simplicity is more accurate than complexity. **Now with complete hardware tests, deterministic quantum computers, and production-ready implementations - the future of physics is here.***
+*The T0-Time-Mass-Duality Model represents a theoretical framework for unifying quantum mechanics and relativity through deterministic field dynamics.
+All claims and predictions require further experimental verification.*